hendriknielaender/double-trouble/data/blog/product_engineers.md

 shared in company meetings.
 If we take this seriously and dont disregard this as a general sentiment, this has meaningful impact on our day-to-day work.

-This advices motivates to create small MVPs.
+This advices motivates the creation of small MVPs.
 If MVPs take ages, we are no longer in a position to follow this advice.
 Agile is supposed to help us here and it urges us to think in terms of incremental releases over big deadlines.
 Actual MVPs over 100% completion.
 In the reality, even agile planning often looks quite different.

 Defining an MVP is a true struggle.
-Really we are just _planning_(!) the first version of the product, but not following the strategy to test and rollout products early.
+Really, we are just _planning_(!) the first version of the product, but not following the strategy to test and rollout products early.

 Companies like N26 have been known to dish out minimal features, which were available for some